chr1srbx/TAC-Roblox-Anticheat/README.md

 Testing Place : https://www.roblox.com/games/116869323919467/anticheat-attempt#ropro-quick-play

-If you wish for me to implement this anticheat into your game, shoot me a DM on discord : c___s
+If you wish for me to implement this anticheat into your game, with custom detections tailored to your game, shoot me a DM on discord : c___s

 ---

 ## ✨ Features